Stress, Depression, and Special Needs Parents often go hand in Hand.

 - Eating too much or eating too little.

-If yo are experiencing any of the above symptoms, I urge you to please consider the following tips for relieving stress and fighting depression.
+If you just shook your head yes to any of the above symptoms, I urge you to please consider the following tips for relieving stress and fighting depression.

 - Make time for yourself.
-I know.
-Easier said than done, but your child may be eligible for respite care.
-Yes, it is hard to leave our precious children with strangers.
-Work with an agency that trains and does background checks on all their employees.
-If you just can’t bear to leave your child with a stranger, some agencies such as ARC have funds available with which you can pay friends and family members to care for your child.
-If all else fails even locking yourself in the bathroom to read a page in a book or have a good cry may be all you need to catch your breath and soldier on!
+I know, that’s easier said than done, but your child may be eligible for respite care.
+Yes, I also know how hard it is to leave our precious children with strangers.
+I refused any respite help for years because of that fear, but when I hit a brick wall one day, I knew I had to start trusting others to care for Bethany or I would have a mental breakdown.
+When searching for a respite provider start with an agency that trains and does background checks on all their employees.
+If you just can’t bear to leave your child with a stranger though, some agencies such as ARC and Self Directed Services plans have funds available from which you can pay friends and family members to care for your child.
+If all else fails even locking yourself in the bathroom to read a page or two in a book or have a good cry may be all you need to catch your breath and soldier on!

 - Join a support group.
-If you can’t physically leave the house that’s okay because there are many good online support groups.
+Meeting face to face with other parents who understand what you are going through is extremely supportive, but if you can’t physically leave the house that’s okay because there are many good online support groups.
 The Parent to Parent agency is an emotional and informational support group for parents of special needs kids.
 You can be matched up with other trained parents whose kids have the same or similar diagnoses for support.
 It’s a great organization!
 It is crucial for the mental health of special needs parents to feel that they can talk about their emotions, fears, and worries with others who understand what they are going through!

 - Seek financial help through government programs.
-Many states have special medical programs for children with disabilities like the Medicaid Waiver which make children with disabilities eligible for medicaid even if their their parents’ income would normally be too high!
+Many states have special medical programs for children with disabilities like the Medicaid Waiver which make children with disabilities eligible for medicaid even if their their parents’ income would normally make them ineligible!
 Your child may also be eligible for SSI payments, if parents income is under a certain amount.

 Disclaimer: I am not a mental health professional or a doctor.
 The above information is not to be mistaken as medical advice or medical treatment.
 Please consult with a licensed medical doctor or mental health care professional for treatment if you are suffering with depression.